 Who takes GRE Subject Tests?

 Prospective graduate school applicants take the Subject Tests.
 GRE Subject Test scores are accepted by thousands of graduate schools, including individual departments or divisions within these schools.
-Although the scores may not be a requirement for admission to a particular program, admissions committees are likely to consider the scores if they are submitted.
 It's best to contact the admissions office or department you're interested in and see exactly what they're looking for.
 The test is a paper pencil format.

 When can I take GRE Subject Tests?

-You can take it in April, October or November of a year.
+You can take it in April, September and October of a year.
 Please visit www.ets.org for more details.

-How much to the tests cost and how are they scored?
+How much do the tests cost and how are they scored?